KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 KeyboardKit uses view modifier-based styling to great extent.
 This lets you style most KeyboardKit views just like regular SwiftUI views, like how a SwiftUI `Button` can be styled with `.buttonStyle`.

-This is however not (yet) implemented for more complex views, like ``SystemKeyboard``, which uses the ``KeyboardStyleProvider`` concept to provide dynamic styles to any part of the view hieararchy.
+This is however not (yet) implemented for more complex views, like ``KeyboardView``, which uses the ``KeyboardStyleProvider`` concept to provide dynamic styles to any part of the view hieararchy.

 See the <doc:Styling-Article> article for more information.